Interested in learning about deferred MBA programs? We’ve got you covered!

 2. Build Leadership Skills

 The admissions committee is seeking candidates who have excellent leadership skills.
-Enhance your MBA profile by showing that you have developed these skills through various experience, like community service and extracurriculars.
+Enhance your MBA profile by showing that you have developed these skills through various experiences, like community service and extracurriculars.

 Since you may not have significant work experience, you need to build a track record of leadership while in school.
 You can do this by joining clubs or activities and taking on a leadership role within them.